Vagner Gonçalves (Brazilian footballer)

-Vagner Gonçalves Nogueira de Souza (born 27 April 1996), commonly known as Vagner Gonçalves, is a Brazilian professional footballer who plays as a winger for Armenian Premier League club Pyunik.
+Vagner Gonçalves Nogueira de Souza (born 27 April 1996), commonly known as Vagner Gonçalves, is a Brazilian professional footballer who plays as a winger for Kategoria Superiore club Teuta.

 Career

 Kryvbas Kryvyi Rih

 In summer 2021 he moved on loan to Kryvbas Kryvyi Rih in Ukrainian First League.

 Dila Gori

 In January 2022 he moved to Dila Gori in Erovnuli Liga.

 Shkëndija

 In summer 2022, he moved to Macedonian First Football League club Shkëndija.

+Pyunik

+On 10 July 2024, Pyunik announced the signing of Gonçalves on loan for the season from Dinamo Tbilisi.

+On 14 December 2025, Pyunik announced the departure Gonçalves.